mui/material-ui/docs/src/pages/guides/composition/composition.md

 The integration with third-party routing libraries is achieved with the `component` prop.
 The behavior is identical to the description of the prop above.
 Here are a few demos with [react-router-dom](https://github.com/ReactTraining/react-router).
-It covers the Button, Link, and List components, you should be able to apply the same strategy with all the components.
+They cover the Button, Link, and List components.
+You can apply the same strategy with all the components (BottomNavigation, Card, etc.).

 ### Button